fivestones/Nepali-medical-guide/README.md

 ## Editorial Conventions

-- Original section titles and numbering remain inside the files for traceability back to the imported source.
 - Reorganization should improve navigation, not remove content.
 - When a phrase is likely to confuse English readers, a short back-translation is preferred over a loose summary.
 - Terms that are colloquial, stigmatizing, euphemistic, or strongly context-dependent should be labeled that way.

 ## Contributing

-See [CONTRIBUTING.md](./CONTRIBUTING.md) for the editing conventions we are trying to follow as the guide grows.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for the editing conventions to follow as the guide grows.

 ## Guide Map